insanebytes/piper-no-espeak-unity/README.md

 ---

+## Credits
+This library contains code originally developed by [skykim](https://github.com/skykim/piper-unity), which has been significantly modified and expanded.

+---

 ## License
 The integration code and phonemizer logic are provided under permissive licenses (MIT/Apache 2.0).
 Individual voice models and phonemizer weights are subject to the licenses provided on their respective repositories.